nnellans/terraform-guide/README.md

 ### terraform init
 You must run `terraform init` at least once before you can run any `plan` or `apply` commands.
 The `terraform init` command is a powerful command that has 3 different purposes:

-1 - Configures your Providers
+Purpose 1 - Configures your Providers
 - It looks at your Configuration Files, figures out which Providers your code uses, and then automatically downloads those Providers into the `.terraform` folder
 - It will automatically create a lock file named `.terraform.lock.hcl`
   - The lock file stores the exact versions of the Providers that were downloaded by `init`
-  - You should store this file in version control along with your code.
-This way everyone will use the same lock file and as a result everyone will download the same Provider versions
+  - Store this file in version control along with your code.
+This way everyone will use the same lock file, and as a result everyone will download the same Provider versions
   - How do you upgrade to a new Provider version?
 First, upgrade the Provider version in the `terraform.required_providers` block and then run `terraform init -upgrade`.
-This will download the new Provider and it will automatically update the `.terraform.lock.hcl` file as well
+This will download the new Provider and it will also update the `.terraform.lock.hcl` file
 - Any time you add a new Provider to your code you will need to run `terraform init` again in order to download that Provider

-2 - Initializes your chosen Backend
+Purpose 2 - Initializes your chosen Backend
 - Any time you change to a different Backend you will need to run `terraform init` again in order to initialize the new Backend

-3 - Configures your Modules
+Purpose 3 - Configures your Modules
 - Any time you add a Module to your Configuration Files, or you change the source of an existing Module, you will need to run `terraform init` again

 ---